pjcavalcanti/SimplexEmbeddingGPT/README.md

-# Generalized Probabilistic Theory (GPT) Fragment Analysis
+# Simplex Embedding for Generalised Probabilistic Theory (GPT) Fragments

 This repository contains a Python code that finds a simplex embedding for a (possibly depolarised) generalised probabilistic theory (GPT) fragment, which was originally developed in <https://arxiv.org/abs/2204.11905> as a Linear Program implemented in Mathematica.